dustinpfister/blog_posts/_posts/electronjs-context-bridge.md

 ### 3.3 - The main window html file

 This is then the html file that I am loading in main.js when creating the main browserWindow.
+In there I am juts using a typical set of values for the Content Security Policy.

 ```html
 <!DOCTYPE html>